 In exchange for the predetermined funding, you’ll have the opportunity to gain professional experience by working up to a maximum of 20 hours per week during the semester in an academic department related to your field of study.

 To maintain an assistantship, you must demonstrate satisfactory academic performance, including a minimum GPA of 3.0.

 What Types of Assistantships Are Offered?

-- Teaching Assistantships: Teaching assistantship appointments are awarded at the discretion of your department director.
-If you are selected to become a teaching assistant (TA), you will be assigned to a professor in the department to share his/her academic and administrative responsibilities, including:
+Teaching Assistantships: Teaching assistantship appointments are awarded at the discretion of your department director.
+If you are selected to become a teaching assistant (TA), you will be assigned to a professor in the department to share their academic and administrative responsibilities, including:

 Note: International students must demonstrate excellent English speaking abilities, as well as a working knowledge of the U.S. higher education system in order to become teaching assistants.

 Research Assistantships: Research assistant (RA) appointments are made by individual faculty members within a department or research center.
 If you are awarded an RA appointment, you will be expected to assist a faculty member or group of faculty members in performing research related to your field of study.
 The number of RA appointments, and the amount of funding you receive as an RA, varies according to the research initiatives of professors and departments.

 Graduate stipends for TA’s and RA’s for the 2023-2024 academic year are listed below, according to the level of completed education:

 * A doctoral candidate has completed all course requirements and passed their qualifying exams.